 Dan Zafra, the editor of Capture the Atlas, reminds us that the northern lights season ranges from September to April in the Northern Hemisphere and from March to September in the Southern Hemisphere.
 He adds that the best time to see and photograph the Lights is during the fall and spring equinoxes because of the orientation of Earth’s axis.

 But the photos are submitted for his contest throughout the year, and he carefully curates them.
 They come from some of the most renowned photographers, but also new talents.
 Some were shot at locations where you’re almost sure to spot aurora, but this year’s contest winners showcase new locations where the phenomenon hasn’t been photographed before.
 So, among these gorgeous shots, you’ll see photos captured in a glacier cave that recently collapsed in Alaska and rare locations across Denmark and Michigan.
 It’s quite a treat!

-If you’ve always wanted to capture aurora yourself, I’m sure these images will take you one step closer to planning your trip and finally doing it.
-And when that happens, you’ll find some helpful information on how to take your best shots here.
+If you’ve always wanted to capture Aurora yourself, I’m sure these images will take you one step closer to planning your trip and finally doing it.
+And when that happens, here’s some helpful information on taking your best shots.
 Take a look at the winning photos below, and find more information on Capture the Atlas.